thost96/ioBroker.roomba/README.md

 | localtimeoffset | - | integer | Unknown | - |
 | ... | - | ... | ... | - |

-Please help me regarding the description of the preferences.
-If you know the meaning of preferences stated as unknown in the table, let me [know their meaning via an issue](https://github.com/Zefau/ioBroker.roomba/issues)!
+Please help us regarding the description of the preferences.
+If you know the meaning of preferences stated as unknown in the table, let me [know their meaning via an issue](https://github.com/iobroker-community-adapters/ioBroker.roomba/issues)!

 ## Smart Home / Alexa integration using ioBroker.javascript